bioidiap/bob.extension/doc/pure_python.rst

 .. important::
     Once ``buildout`` runs, it creates several executable scripts in a local ``bin`` folder.
+Each executable is programmed to use Python from the conda environment, but also to consider (prioritarily) your package checkout.
     This means that you need to use the scripts from the ``bin`` folder instead of using its equivalence from your conda environment.
 For example, use ``./bin/python`` instead of ``python``.

 ``buildout`` will examine your ``setup.py`` file using setuptools_ and will ensure all build and run-time dependencies of your package are available either through the conda installation or it will install them locally without changing your conda environment.

-Moreover, buildout is used to set up your local environment with packages that it finds from different sources.
 It is initialized by the ``buildout.cfg`` file, which is part of the package that you unzipped above.
 Let\'s have a look inside it:

 .. code-block:: guess